I welcome the Minister for Agriculture, Food and the Marine, Deputy Creed, back to the House.

 My point is that it is a demand-led scheme.
 It was open to everybody to apply.

 Criticism has been levied about the terms and conditions that were attached and we were faced with a request for a supply reduction measure.
 I believe the route we took, which did not prescribe a head count reduction, but dealt with it through the organic nitrates load on any individual farm was the best way to proceed because it gave farmers individual flexibility to manage the comings and goings from their individual herd number, selling cattle earlier and buying cattle somewhat later to manage.
-I appreciate that is more challenging on a smaller holding but is preferable than telling farmers that they had to reduce their head count number.
+I appreciate that is more challenging on a smaller holding but is preferable to telling farmers that they had to reduce their head count number.
 I think that is the best way forward.
 Indeed all previous schemes of this nature, which required assistance from the EU for a market disturbance, had similar instruments, for example, the dairy scheme previously had a supply reduction element to it.
 It was not breaking new ground.
 Such schemes always come with terms and conditions attached.

 I firmly believe Senator Marshall's point, namely, that this is a low income but crucial sector.
 Some of it is only sustainable in the long term because people have off-farm employment but the multiplier effect in the rural economy of a beef or a livestock enterprise is significantly greater than what is generated by foreign direct investment because the farmers are buying all their inputs locally, selling locally and they are supporting all of the supply chains that Senator Marshall outlined.
 That is the reason it is critically important that this sector is supported, albeit that it is a low income sector but the edifice it supports in terms of the thousands of jobs in the meat processing sector, the export earnings, the fertiliser, the veterinary services, the hardware stores is a major input into the local rural economies.
-That is the reason that in the context of the budget next week and the challenge of Brexit we are particularly focused on ensuring that in terms of the difficulty that could be visited on the agrifood and livestock sectors, in particular in a no-deal Brexit, is to the forefront of our mind in terms of the supports that will be necessary in the context of Brexit occurring.
+That is the reason that in the context of the budget next week and the challenge of Brexit we are particularly focused on ensuring that the difficulty that could be visited on the agrifood and livestock sectors, in particular in a no-deal Brexit, is to the forefront of our mind in terms of the supports that will be necessary.

 I thank all Members for their contributions.
 It is a particularly difficult time in the beef sector, but this is also a sector that has proven its resilience time and time again.
 People have, as they often do, writ the demise of rural Ireland large only to be confounded by the resilience of the people living there and that is equally true of those involved in agriculture, livestock sectors and in the beef industry in particular.